Idioms and Phrases Previous Year Questions of SSC CGL | CHSL

 • The Nice neighbor offered him a glass of water.

-Best 300+ Idioms & Phrases for SSC Exam
+Idioms & Phrases Asked in SSC Exam

 S.No.Idioms & PhrasesMeaning